Big Name Returns To ‘Smackdown’

 This, of course, was retaliation for Corbin’s ambush on Ambrose backstage two weeks ago.
 Corbin assaulted Ambrose with a steel pipe before attempting to crush him with a forklift.
 He was stopped by referees, and Ambrose was taken to a local medical facility.
 He was not present for last week’s episode, and after being attacked by a forklift, WWE released an injury update on Ambrose.

-NDIANAPOLIS – Following an attack by Baron Corbin during tonight’s SmackDown LIVE, Intercontinental Champion Dean Ambrose was taken to a local medical facility with bruised and potentially broken ribs.
+INDIANAPOLIS – Following an attack by Baron Corbin during tonight’s SmackDown LIVE, Intercontinental Champion Dean Ambrose was taken to a local medical facility with bruised and potentially broken ribs.

 UPDATE (10:15 p.m.
 ET): While en route to the medical facility, Ambrose reportedly jumped out of the vehicle and started heading back to the Bankers Life Fieldhouse on foot.
 Stay with WWE.com for more on this developing story.